rccohn/mlflow-server-docker/example-mlflow-projects/README.md

 ```

 ## View the results
 After running a project, open your favorite browser and go to **http://localhost:5000** (assuming the server is running on port 5000.)
+You will be prompted to enter a username and password.
+The default credentials are "user" and "password", respectively, and can be changed
+by changing the MLFLOW_TRACKING_USERNAME and MLFLOW_TRACKING_PASSWORD variables in `../.env`.
 You should see a table of run tracking data.
 Click on a run to view more details, including
 the saved models, interactive figures, and more.